Tyce Diorio

 Tyce Diorio (born August 22, 1970) is an American dancer and choreographer.
 He is best known for his work as a choreographer and guest judge on the Fox television series So You Think You Can Dance.
 He has choreographed and performed with Janet Jackson, Paula Abdul, Jennifer Lopez, Ricky Martin, and Taylor Swift.
-He won an Emmy Award in 2009 for Outstanding Choreography.
+He won a Primetime Emmy Award for Outstanding Choreography in 2009 for his work on So You Think You Can Dance.

 Career

 Early in his career Tyce Diorio was a finalist in the 1988 Star Search Finals as Keith Diorio.
 He was named "Mr. Dance of America" and performed in a contemporary take on The Nutcracker called "Nuts-n-Krackers" in Boston, Massachusetts, with dancer Nancy O'Meara, also a former "Miss Dance of America".

-Diorio performed as a dancer in the 1995 film Showgirls, and "Robin Hood Men in Tights" listed in the credits as Keith Diorio.
+Diorio performed as a dancer in the 1995 film Showgirls, and in Robin Hood Men in Tights, listed in the credits as Keith Diorio.
 Diorio was a contestant on the short-lived talent show Fame in 2003.
+Diorio performed on Broadway in Fosse and Chicago, and in 2005 served as associate choreographer for the Broadway musical Good Vibrations.
 Diorio also had a cameo audition in Every Little Step (2008), a documentary about the 2006 Broadway revival of A Chorus Line.

-Diorio was a featured judge on the TLC competition program, Master of Dance, which aired its first six-episode season during the summer of 2008 (credited as Keith Diorio).
-He has also appeared as a choreographer and judge over seven seasons of the Fox television show, So You Think You Can Dance.
+Diorio appeared as a judge on the 2008 TLC dance competition series Master of Dance, where he was credited as Keith Diorio.
+He has also appeared as a choreographer and guest judge on the Fox television series So You Think You Can Dance.

 In 2010, he played himself in the motion picture Move (directed by Kurt E. Soderling and Melinda Songer) along with others including Mia Michaels, Paula Abdul, Wade Robson and Nigel Lythgoe.